-Introduction
+1. Introduction

 The distribution and disposition of drugs depends in part on the activity of membrane transporters.
 The ATP-binding cassette (ABC) superfamily includes several transporters with major roles in the efflux of drugs from cells.
-The transporters with the broadest specificity are known as the multidrug transporters, which include ABCB1, ABCG2, ABCC1[1, 2], and ABCC5 [3, 4].
-ABCG2 was originally discovered through its expression in placenta [5] and in breast tumour cell lines [6] resistant to multiple chemotherapeutic drugs.
-Beyond its importance in the export of xenobiotics, ABCG2 has a role in urate transport, revealed through the association of ABCG2 polymorphisms with gout [7], and in porphyrin transport[8, 9].
-The broad substrate specificity of ABCG2 is revealed by its ability to transport these endogenous compounds but also a range of exogenous molecules including statins, tyrosine kinase inhibitors and other cancer chemotherapy drugs such as mitoxantrone and irinotecan[10].
+The transporters with the broadest specificity are known as the multidrug transporters, and include ABCB1, ABCG2, ABCC1 [1,2], and ABCC5 [3,4].
+ABCG2 was originally discovered through its expression in placenta [5] and in breast tumour cell lines [6] that were resistant to multiple chemotherapeutic drugs.
+Beyond its importance in the export of xenobiotics, ABCG2 has a role in urate transport, revealed through the association of ABCG2 polymorphisms with gout [7], and in porphyrin transport [8,9].
+The broad substrate specificity of ABCG2 is revealed by its ability to transport not only these endogenous compounds but also a range of exogenous molecules including statins, tyrosine kinase inhibitors and other cancer chemotherapy drugs such as mitoxantrone and irinotecan [10].
 Understanding and quantifying this polyspecificity remains a key goal in ABCG2 research.
 Existing assays for ABCG2 activity include determining the effect of transport substrates on ATPase activity (as these are tightly coupled in most ABC transporters) or examining transmembrane transport in either ABCG2-enriched vesicles or live cells.
-However, none of these assays report quantitatively on the binding event between the transporter and the ligand: to date only radioligand binding assays[11], and microscale thermophoresis[12] have enabled direct determination of ABCG2:ligand interaction but these assays have limitations, such as the need for expensive and hazardous radioactive ligands, or difficulty in understanding the nature of the binding.
+However, none of these assays report quantitatively on the binding event between the transporter and the ligand: to date, only radioligand binding assays [11], and microscale thermophoresis [12] have enabled direct determination of ABCG2: ligand interaction but these assays have limitations, such as the need for expensive and hazardous radioactive ligands, or difficulty in understanding the nature of the binding.
 Given the broad substrate specificity of ABCG2, novel binding assays that can report on transporter pharmacology are a welcome addition to the experimental arsenal.

-The potent ABCG2 inhibitor, Ko143 was derived from a fungal toxin, fumitremorgin C[12-14].
-It has a high affinity for ABCG2, and binds in a pocket that seems common to other ABCG2 substrates[12, 15-17].
-It has also been shown that Ko143 binding tolerates chemical modification[12], making a Ko143 derivative a good candidate for the ligand used in a competitive binding assay.
+The potent ABCG2 inhibitor, Ko143 was derived from a fungal toxin, fumitremorgin C [12-14].
+It has a high affinity for ABCG2, and binds in a pocket that seems common to other ABCG2 substrates [12,15-17].
+It has also been shown that Ko143 binding tolerates chemical modification [12], making a Ko143 derivative a good candidate for a ligand to be used in a competitive binding assay.

-Förster Resonance Energy Transfer (FRET) based assays have provided rapid and sensitive assays for ligand binding that have been useful for pharmacological studies of receptors[18, 19].
+Förster Resonance Energy Transfer (FRET) based assays have provided rapid and sensitive assays for ligand binding that have been useful for pharmacological studies of receptors [18,19].
 Lanthanide cryptates have long fluorescence lifetimes compared to many other fluorophores, meaning that their signal can be separated by using an integration period longer than the fluorescence lifetimes of other fluorophores.
-Time resolved FRET (TR-FRET) exploits this to achieve high signal/noise ratios for very sensitive assays.
-Pharmacological investigation of transporters using TR-FRET is relatively immature, but the advances in receptor studies could serve as a model for transporters.